Corporate governance

 The organizational structure of the Board of Directors and the Executive Committee is governed by the Organizational Regulations.
 These set out the tasks and responsibilities of the Board of Directors, its committees, the internal auditors and the Executive Committee, as well as reporting requirements.

 The Board of Directors is the Helsana Group’s highest management authority.
 Four standing Board committees support the work of the Board of Directors, including coordinating, commenting on and preparing its resolutions.
 They may be supplemented by additional specialist committees for special tasks.
-The Board of Directors meets at least four times a year - or more frequently depending on business developments.
-It met 9 times in the 2022 financial year.
+The Board of Directors meets at least four times a year – or more frequently depending on business developments.
+It met six times in the 2023 financial year.

 Four standing committees support the work of the Board of Directors